tomzhu1024/webpack-boilerplate-chrome/docs/auto-reload.md

 ## How It Works

-One possible solution to achieve a similar effect is to inject clients in _Background_ and _Content Scripts_ and set-up a custom middleware in the Dev Server.
+One possible solution to achieve a similar effect is to inject clients in _Background_ and _Content Scripts_ and set up a custom middleware in the Dev Server.
 At the beginning, the client in _Background_ script establishes a long connection with the Dev Server.

 When the Dev Server announces a code change in the Background: